-We’ll meet in the afternoon and will enjoy dinner together this first night as we talk about the trip to come.
+We’ll meet in the afternoon and will enjoy dinner together at our deluxe 4-star hotel as we take in the scenic splendor and talk about the trip to come.

 The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious climb in the Swiss Alps.
-We’ll descend via a favorite, little used trail to the car-free village Wengen for a restful night.
+We’ll descend via a favorite, little used trail through beautiful Biglenalp to the car-free village Wengen for a restful and luxurious night.

 Tschingelhorn inn – Our trail winds through flowery meadows and dense woods to the lush Lauterbrunnen valley floor.
-The Lauterbrunnen is reminiscent of Yosemite valley, with numerous waterfalls cascading down either side of the valley.
+The Lauterbrunnen is reminiscent of Yosemite valley, with numerous waterfalls cascading down the vertical walls on both sides of the valley.

 After a break for lunch, we’ll hike to a wild and isolated corner of the Lauterbrunnen valley for a memorable night in a remote mountain inn.
 Tschingelhorn is a simple mountain inn set in a stunning location, looking across the valley at the Jungfrau mountain, Rottal glacier, and numerous impressive waterfalls.
 There is no luggage transport, but we’ll enjoy charming private rooms (bathroom and shower down the hall) and a filling and delicious meal… this is always a favorite stop!

-Both lead through sleepy Gimmelwald to the car-free village of Mürren, with its unparalleled cliffside views of the Eiger, Jungfrau and other surrounding mountains.
-Stay in a comfortable 3-star hotel.
+Both routes eventually lead through sleepy Gimmelwald and up to the car-free village of Mürren.
+This tiny village is perched on top of a 3000 ft cliff with unparalleled views of the Eiger, Jungfrau and other surrounding mountains.
+Stay in a friendly 4-star hotel.

-Zermatt – After breakfast, we’ll take a morning transfer to Zermatt, the lively village at the base of the Matterhorn.
-It’s nice to start with a walking tour of the village that takes you past 400 year-old houses and into the history of this fascinating town.
+Zermatt – After breakfast, we’ll board a first-class Swiss train for a morning transfer to Zermatt, the lively village at the base of the Matterhorn.
+We like to start with a short walking tour of the village that takes you past 400 year-old houses and into the history of this fascinating town.

-Afterwards, take a short hike above Zermatt for views of the surrounding mountains, perhaps to the centuries-old hamlets of Zum See and Zmutt, before returning to the wonderful spa and friendly reception at the Hotel Europe.
+Afterwards, hike above Zermatt for views of the surrounding mountains, to the centuries-old hamlet of Zmutt, where you can stop for a coffee and cake (you’ve earned it) and gaze at the Matterhorn towering above it all.
+Return to the wonderful spa and friendly reception at the Hotel Europe.

 depart – Today you say good-bye to the Matterhorn and depart for your post-tour destinations.